Towards Contextual Learning in Few-shot Object Classification: Our model

-To combine visual embeddings with context semantic according to the supplementary role of context \cite{dohn2018concept}, we first experimented the convex combination as proposed by Xing \etal. \cite{xing2019adaptive} to adapt visual prototypes with class word embeddings.
-We found however that this was too restrictive to consider the complex relations between visual and contextual information as the weighting factor always converged to zero during training, thus ignoring image embeddings.
-To solve this issue, we propose a gated visuo-semantic unit, a more expressive module to adaptively combine each feature individually from both representations based on a gating mechanism:
+To combine visual embeddings with context semantics according to the supplementary role of context \cite{dohn2018concept}, we propose a gated visuo-semantic unit, a module to adaptively combine each feature individually from both representations based on a gating mechanism.
+This is modeled by: